drfleming0227/Redfish-Tools/doc-generator/README_config_files.md

 | `schema_supplement` | Dictionary | Maps schema names to a dictionary of structured content, including introductory text and schema-specific text replacements. | [schema_supplement attribute](#schema-supplement-attribute) |
 | `units_translation` | Dictionary | Maps units as they appear in Redfish schemas to units as you want them to appear in the documentation. |

-## Key details
+### Key details

-### schema_link_replacements key
+#### schema_link_replacements key

-The `schema_link_replacements` attribute defines a dictionary mapping URIs of schema references to replacement URIs.
+The `schema_link_replacements` key defines a dictionary mapping URIs of schema references to replacement URIs.
 Use to substitute a link to documentation where a link to a specific schema would otherwise appear in the documentation.
 The structure of this dictionary is:

 ```json